'RHOP' Juan Dixon Has Traveled A Long, Hard Road To Get To Potomac

 Juan Dixon now calls Bruce “pops,” and the two are in almost daily communication.

-Are you surprised that RHOP Robyn Dixon’s estranged husband Juan Dixon had such a hard childhood?
+Are you surprised that RHOP Robyn Dixon’s estranged husband, Juan Dixon, had such a hard childhood?

 [Featured Image by Chip Somodevilla/Getty Images]